Chiazamoku-Amadi/system-design-lab/04-scalability-and-load-balancing/README.md

 ### Task Management API

-This version of the Task Management API builds on Challenge 3, adding scalability, load balancing, and performance enhancements to handle more users and concurrent traffic.

-The API itself hasn’t fundamentally changed, but the infrastructure and design patterns now reflect real-world distributed systems.
+This challenge takes the database-backed Task Management API from Week 3 and scales it.
+The API itself stays the same, but the infrastructure evolves into something production-minded and resilient.

+Here, I explored how real systems handle traffic when users multiply.
+Instead of one lonely server doing all the work, multiple API instances run side-by-side, with a load balancer orchestrating the flow.
+Redis joins the architecture as a high-speed memory layer, helping offload read-heavy traffic from PostgreSQL.
+And the app becomes fully stateless — meaning any server can answer any request at any time.

+This is where the system stops being a project and starts becoming an ecosystem.

-Key improvements:
+### Key improvements:

 - Horizontal scaling: multiple API instances running on different ports.
-- Load balancing using NGINX to distribute requests evenly.
+- NGINX load balancing: requests distributed evenly in round-robin style
-- Redis caching for high-read endpoints (GET /tasks).
+- Redis caching: GET `/tasks` is cached to reduce database pressure
 - Stateless API design: all persistent and ephemeral state lives in PostgreSQL and Redis.

+Every instance becomes interchangeable.
+No server “remembers.”

 ### Technologies & Tools